top of page

 📍 Maison Pierre Marcolini - old school master, one of the few chocolatiers to personally select cocoas for his shop

-[There is even a Brussels Chocolate museum, Choco-Story, where you can take chocolate-making workshops and design your own chocolate.]
+[There is even a Chocolate museum, Choco-Story, with chocolate-making workshops to design your own chocolate.]

 Most Known For: